bloomingstars/privacy/README.md

 Model inversion attack:
 	given general information like age, height , weight race and type of enzyme, find what dosage is recommended for a particular person

-# hw5 :
+# text mining :
-text mining
+hw5
 	Used text rank and did text mining on notice of what information a website collects from children

-# project presentation :
+# semester project :
 Analyzing user awareness and deployable security solutions to prevent user data abuse through Android Permissions